4.9

 • Mandatory Requirement: Fluency in English as per job specifications.

-• Native: Full operational command of the language.
+• Native: Full command of the language in personal and professional settings.

 Takeaway